 In addition to the COPS Program, state and local law enforcement benefit greatly from the Edward Byrne Memorial Justice Assistance Grant (Byrne JAG) Program, as it is the only comprehensive federal crime-fighting program.
 It allows for a system wide approach that enables communities to target resources to their most pressing local needs.
-This important program funds state and local law enforcement, including multijurisdictional drug and gang task forces, information sharing and technology, county jails, prosecutors, drug courts, and juvenile delinquency and drug treatment programs.
+This important program funds state and local law enforcement, including multi-jurisdictional drug and gang task forces, information sharing and technology, county jails, prosecutors, drug courts, and juvenile delinquency and drug treatment programs.
 In fact, it is the only source of federal funding for multi-jurisdictional task forces and prosecutors.

-With the passage of the Law Enforcement De-Escalation Training Act in December 2022, starting in FY 2024, \$20 million in Byrne JAG funding will go towards supporting best practices in de-escalation training and law enforcement/mental health treatment partnerships and to support train-the-trainer trainings nationwide and in FY 2025 a new grant program will flow through Byrne JAG to continually support these purposes.
+With the passage of the Law Enforcement De-Escalation Training Act in December 2022, Byrne JAG funding will go towards supporting best practices in de-escalation training and law enforcement/mental health treatment partnerships and to support train-the-trainer trainings nationwide.